21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Gribo House is a fun relaxed place as well.

-#17 Shop at the Flea Market
+#17 Shop at the Dry Bridge Flea Market

-And finally, last on my list of the best things to do in Tbilisi around Rustaveli is to shop at the great flea market that happens in the park near Saarbruecken Bridge.
+And finally, last on my list of the best things to do in Tbilisi around Rustaveli is to shop at the great flea market that happens in the park near the Saarbruecken Bridge.

 Kicking off around 12pm and running until 5pm daily, this is a fascinating place to shop for local artisan products, as well as see some crazy antiques, soviet memorabilia and assorted bits of Georgian history.

-Other Side of the River
+Other Side of the River in Tbilisi

 And now we move across the river, away from the centre of Tbilisi, to an area known for its more local feel.

-Indeed wandering around this part of Tbilisi can often feel like walking through a lot of small villages crammed together, as shared balconies and streetside cafes become important meeting points for neighbours and sellers hustle past shouting out the joys of their local fruits, breads and nuts.
+Indeed wandering around this part of Tbilisi can often feel like walking through a lot of small villages crammed together, as shared balconies and streetside cafes become important meeting points for neighbours, and sellers hustle past shouting out the joys of their local fruits, breads and nuts.

-#18 Get Local at the Deserter Market
+#18 Get Local at the Dezerter Market

 The largest fresh produce market in the capital, and therefore probably the country, this huge spread of stalls runs from the main undercover area into all the surrounding streets for several blocks.